-- No-shows because of certified justifiable reasons (e.g. medical) will be allowed to attend in another empty lab slot, if available, or (as always) to appeal to the Proctors for exemption.
-Late arrivals (beyond 30 minutes), without prior permission or agreement by the lab organiser that there are exceptional circumstances, may be refused access to the lab. - Planned absences: if you wish to attend an outside event (e.g. job interview, funeral, award of a prize), then you should contact the Lab Organiser [copying the message to your tutor and the Student Administration team (student.administration@eng.ox.ac.uk)], normally at least a week in advance so as to obtain an alternative slot.
+No-shows because of certified justifiable reasons (e.g., medical) will be allowed to attend in another empty lab slot, if available, or (as always) to appeal to the Proctors for exemption.
+Late arrivals (beyond 30 minutes), without prior permission or agreement by the lab organiser that there are exceptional circumstances, may be refused access to the lab.

+- Planned absences: if you wish to attend an outside event (e.g., job interview, funeral, award of a prize), then you should contact the Lab Organiser (copying the message to your tutor and the Student Administration team at student.administration@eng.ox.ac.uk) normally at least a week in advance, to obtain an alternative slot.
 If you can arrange a swap with another student, so much the better, but inform the Lab Organiser. - There is only a single opportunity for the work to be marked and signed-off.
-In other words, you cannot do additional work after a 'first marking' in order to try and attain an improved mark. - If any dispute about marking cannot be resolved by the Senior Demonstrator present, then it should be referred to the Lab Organiser, or failing that the Associate Head (Teaching). - If work is done on loose sheets of paper it will be marked on a 'provisional' basis, and the mark will only be 'validated' and entered into the Marks Register once the loose sheets have been stuck into a logbook.
+In other words, you cannot do additional work after a 'first marking' in order to try and attain an improved mark. - If any dispute about marking cannot be resolved by the Senior Demonstrator present, then it should be referred to the Lab Organiser, or failing that, the Associate Head (Teaching).